 Because of this automated matching system, order driven market trading mechanisms are most suitable for assets that are frequently traded and naturally very liquid.
 These markets include stocks, options, bonds and some currencies, among others.

 In order driven trading mechanisms, there are several different order types that a trader can take advantage of.
 These are briefly described above, but are further described in one of our other articles.

 The presence of the real-time order book allows traders to take advantage of limit and stop pricing that will not fulfill until their conditions are met.
-This differs from market pricing, which executes immediately, and may be unfavourable for traders.
+This differs from market pricing, which executes immediately, and may be unfavorable for traders.

 Additionally, order driven trading mechanisms allow traders to specify the shelf life of a specific order.
 Orders, for example, can be kept indefinitely until executed, set to last only a day, or set to last until a specific time.

-Knowing these trading mechanisms are important know-how for traders.
+Knowing the different trading mechanisms is important know-how for traders.
 Understanding the game allows the trader to play it better.
 Certain markets, for example, will use algorithms in conjunction with order driven markets, and knowing this will allow a trader to make the most out of their trades.
 As such, knowing the difference between the quote and order driven trading mechanisms is definitely profitable information.